Download pdf

 Public transport

-- The share of public transport increased between 2000 and 2019 in 8 countries, mostly in Western European countries.
-The highest increases were in Sweden (+6 points) and The Netherlands (+3 points).
+- The share of public transport however increased in 7 countries between 2000 and 2019, mostly in Western European countries, especially in Sweden (+6.5 points) and Luxembourg (+3 points).
 In 7 other countries, there was a growth in the share of public transport from 2010 to 2019, following a decrease in the previous decade, but not counterbalancing the long-term decreasing trend.

-- Czechia, Hungary and Austria had the highest a share of public transport in 2019 (around 30%).
+- Czechia, Hungary, Slovakia and Austria had the highest share of public transport in 2019 (more than 25%).

 Share of public transport in total passenger traffic